Brie: Production

 Brie may be produced from whole or semi-skimmed milk.
-The curd is obtained by adding rennet to raw milk and warming it to a maximum temperature of 37 °C. The cheese is then cast into moulds, sometimes with a traditional perforated ladle called a pelle à brie.
-The 20 cm mould is filled with several thin layers of cheese and drained for approximately 18 hours.
-The cheese is then taken out of the moulds, salted, inoculated with cheese culture (Penicillium camemberti or Brevibacterium linens), and aged in a controlled environment for at least four or five weeks.
+The curd is obtained by adding rennet to raw milk and warming it to a maximum temperature of 37 °C. It is then cast into moulds, sometimes with a traditional perforated ladle called a pelle à brie.
+The 20 cm mould is filled by successively adding thin layers, then drained for approximately 18 hours.
+The drained curd is taken out of the moulds, salted, inoculated with cheese culture (Penicillium camemberti or Brevibacterium linens), and aged in a controlled environment for at least four or five weeks.

-If left to mature for longer, typically several months to a year, the cheese becomes stronger in flavour and taste, the pâte drier and darker, and the rind also darker and crumbly, and it is called Brie noir (French for 'black brie').
+If left to mature for longer, typically several months to a year, the cheese becomes stronger in flavour and taste, the pâte drier and darker, and the rind also darker and crumbly, and it is called Brie noir ('black brie').

-Overripe brie contains an unpleasantly excessive amount of ammonia, produced by the same microorganisms required for ripening.
+Overripe brie contains an unpleasantly excessive amount of ammonia, produced by the same microorganisms that ripened it.